NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-### Interacting with constructs<a name="constructs_interact"></a>
+### Interacting with constructs<a name="constructs-interact"></a>

-Constructs are classes that extend the base [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) class\.
-After you instantiate a construct, the construct object exposes a set of methods and properties that let you interact with the construct and pass it around as a reference to other parts of the system\.
+Constructs are classes that extend the base [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) class.
+After you instantiate a construct, the construct object exposes a set of methods and properties that let you interact with the construct and pass it around as a reference to other parts of the system.

-The AWS CDK framework doesn't put any restrictions on the APIs of constructs\.
-Authors can define any API they want\.
-However, the AWS constructs that are included with the AWS Construct Library, such as `s3.Bucket`, follow guidelines and common patterns\.
-This provides a consistent experience across all AWS resources\.
+The AWS CDK framework doesn't put any restrictions on the APIs of constructs.
+Authors can define any API they want.
+However, the AWS constructs that are included with the AWS Construct Library, such as `s3.Bucket`, follow guidelines and common patterns.
+This provides a consistent experience across all AWS resources.

-Most AWS constructs have a set of [grant](permissions.md#permissions_grants) methods that you can use to grant AWS Identity and Access Management \(IAM\) permissions on that construct to a principal\.
-The following example grants the IAM group `data-science` permission to read from the Amazon S3 bucket `raw-data`\.
+Most AWS constructs have a set of [grant](permissions.md#permissions-grants) methods that you can use to grant AWS Identity and Access Management (IAM) permissions on that construct to a principal.
+The following example grants the IAM group `data-science` permission to read from the Amazon S3 bucket `raw-data`.

 ------
 #### [ TypeScript ]